Cotoneaster Horizontalis: Beautiful Berries & Foliage

 Different pH levels rarely have an effect on this plant.
 It will tolerate a wide range of conditions from lightly acidic to lightly alkaline.
 If you aim for a neutral range, it’s easiest to maintain.

-Fertilizing is best done when the plant is beginning to develop new leaves in spring.
+While you may not want to fertilize and promote growth of an invasive species, fertilizing is best done when the plant is beginning to develop new glossy dark green leaves in spring.
 It needs a slightly higher nitrogen content for its greenery and for spreading.
 A 10-8-8 slow release is fine for spurring new growth.

 I prefer slow-release granular fertilizers for this plant, but you can use liquid options as well.
 With slow-release fertilizers, apply once in early spring.
 Liquid formulations can be applied once per season, but diluted to lower levels to avoid over-fertilization.

 As a general rule, very little will be a problem for your cotoneasters.
-While there are some pests and diseases that will impact them, they’re limited in scope.
+While there are some pests and diseases that will impact them, they’re limited.
 We’ll go over those specific problems now, and how to handle them should they arise!

 Over or under fertilizing can create chlorosis, or yellowed leaves.
+It can also promote the invasive nature of the plant.
 If your plant’s leaves begin to yellow and it’s spring or summer, consider when you last fertilized.
 If the answer is “never”, it’s a good idea to fertilize with a balanced fertilizer.

-Watering too much or too little is the other big problem.
+Watering too much or too little is another problem.
 Overwatering can create conditions which lead to fungal root rots.
 Underwatering, while less of a problem, can lead to leaf-drop or plant weakness.
 Maintaining consistent, but not heavy soil moisture is best for these plants.

 Treatment of this caterpillar should be done with a bacillus thurigiensis spray.
 This bacterial spray will eliminate most forms of caterpillar.
 Only spray where necessary to kill off this webworm.